pepa65/fail2drop/README.md

   - `tag:` - The initial search tag to filter lines in the log file
   - `ipregex:` - A regular expression that should contains an offending IP address.
   - `bancount:` - The maximum number of offences allowed.
 * If `/etc/fail2drop.yml` does not exist, `fail2drop install` will put the repo content of `fail2drop.yml` there.
 This can be modified and extended.

 ## Monitor
 * Check current table with: `sudo nft list ruleset` (`nft` from package `nftables`).
 * Check the log of banned IPs: `less /var/log/fail2drop.log`
-* Unban all banned entries: `sudo nft delete inet table fail2drop`
+* Unban all banned entries: `sudo nft delete table inet fail2drop`
-* To remove the ban on a specific IP address for the golang version, use this function:
+* To remove the ban on a specific IP address for the Golang version, use this function:
 ```
-f2del(){
+f2delg(){ # 1:IP-address
 	local a=$1 x i h
 	if [[ ${a//:} = $a ]]
 	then